Kyle Crockett: Cleveland Indians

 Before the 2013 Major League Baseball Draft, Baseball America rated Crockett as the 103rd best available prospect.
 The Cleveland Indians selected Crockett in the fourth round, with the 111th overall selection.
 He signed with Cleveland, forgoing his senior year at Virginia, for a $463,000 signing bonus.

-Crockett began his professional career in June 2013 with the Mahoning Valley Scrappers of the Class A-Short Season New York–Penn League.
-After pitching 9 1/3 innings without allowing a run, he received a promotion to the Lake County Captains of the Class A Midwest League in July.
-The next month, after pitching in four games for Lake County, he was promoted to the Akron Aeros of the Class AA Eastern League.
+Crockett began his professional career in June 2013 with the Mahoning Valley Scrappers of the Low–A New York–Penn League.
+After pitching 9 1/3 innings without allowing a run, he received a promotion to the Lake County Captains of the Single–A Midwest League in July.
+The next month, after pitching in four games for Lake County, he was promoted to the Akron Aeros of the Double–A Eastern League.
 For the week ending September 3, Crockett was named the organization's minor league player of the week.
 Crockett pitched 10 1/3 innings for Akron without allowing a run.
 Crockett only allowed one earned run in the 2013 season.

 The Indians assigned Crockett to Akron to start the 2014 season.
 After pitching to a 0.57 ERA in 15 appearances, they promoted him to the major leagues on May 16.
 He was the first player from the 2013 Major League Baseball Draft to reach the major leagues.
+Crockett made 43 appearances out of the bullpen in his rookie campaign, recording a 1.80 ERA with 28 strikeouts across 30 innings pitched.

+He made 31 appearances for the Indians in 2015, accumulating a 4.08 ERA with 15 strikeouts across 17 2/3 innings.
+Crockett made 29 outings for Cleveland in 2016, registering a 5.06 ERA with 17 strikeouts in 16 innings of work.

+Crockett made only 4 appearances for Cleveland in 2017, struggling to a 10.80 ERA with two strikeouts across 1 2/3 innings.
+On November 20, 2017, Crockett was designated for assignment by the Indians.

 Cincinnati Reds

-Crockett was designated for assignment on November 20, 2017, and claimed off waivers by the Cincinnati Reds on November 27.
+On November 27, 2017, Crockett was claimed off waivers by the Cincinnati Reds.
 He was non-tendered by the Reds and became a free agent on December 1.
 On December 4, Crockett signed a minor league contract with the Reds.
 He was promoted to the major leagues on June 21, 2018.
-He was designated for assignment on July 27, 2018.
-Crockett elected free agency on November 2.
+In 15 games for Cincinnati, Crockett struggled to a 5.79 ERA with 11 strikeouts in 9 1/3 innings.
+He was designated for assignment on July 27.
+He cleared waivers and was sent outright to Triple-A Louisville Bats on July 29.
+In 34 games for the Triple–A Louisville Bats, he recorded a 3.00 ERA with 38 strikeouts across 39 innings pitched.
+Crockett elected free agency following the season on November 2.

-Oakland Athletics

-On November 26, 2018, Crockett signed a minor-league deal with the Oakland Athletics.
-He was released on March 19, 2019.
+On November 26, 2018, Crockett signed a minor league contract with the Oakland Athletics organization.
+He was released prior to the start of the season on March 19, 2019, and did not play for a team during the year.